 Better sleep at night can have a significant impact on our mental and physical well-being.
-Resting among medicines, medical issues, or even in unfamiliar locations may make it difficult for seniors to acquire a minimum of 8 hours of sleep.
+Resting among medicines, medical issues, or even in unfamiliar locations may make it difficult for seniors to acquire a minimum of 8 hours of sleep and may require memory care assisted living.

 It is critical to address hours spent in bed as an integral aspect of one’s daily routine while pursuing senior health and well-being.
 If you or a loved one wish to enhance the amount of time spent sleeping, you must calculate the sleeping length on a daily basis.